Coat health is important in dog grooming

 Canine Grooming for a Healthy Coat

-By Fur Sure Grooming • Updated January, 2026
+By Fur Sure Grooming • Updated March, 2026

 Grooming plays a vital role in your dog's health, comfort, and overall well-being.
 It's more than just maintaining appearances—consistent canine grooming helps keep your dog's coat clean, manageable, and free from health concerns.
 Whether you're beginning a grooming routine for a puppy or supporting a senior dog's hygiene, regular coat care sets the foundation for a healthier, happier life.